Trev-soc/Trev-soc/README.md

 - 👋 Hi, I’m @Trev-soc
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning python code and studying for the security+ certification
+- 🌱 I’m currently learning Rust code and studying for the security+ certification
 - 💞️ I’m looking to collaborate on future cybersecurity challenges
 - 📫 How to reach me- tash17@wgu.edu
 - 😄 Pronouns: He/Him